Statistic Rochester Wisconsin National

 Rochester Racial Demographics & Ethnicity

-Understanding the Rochester racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Rochester, the racial breakdown indicates 97.6% White, 1.3% Black or African American, 0.7% Asian, 0% American Indian and 0% Native Hawaiian, with 2.5% of the population identifying as Hispanic or Latino.
-Notably, 98.3% of households reported speaking English only, while 0.7% reported speaking Spanish only.
-Additionally, 0.7% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of Rochester is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Rochester, the racial breakdown comprises 97.6% White, 1.3% Black or African American, 0.7% Asian, 0% American Indian, and 0% Native Hawaiian, with 2.5% of the population identifying as Hispanic or Latino.
+98.3% of households reported speaking English only, while 0.7% reported speaking Spanish only.
+Furthermore, 0.7% of residents were categorized as foreign-born.

 Rochester Population Density